jodal/biip/README.md

     values.
   - Parsing of price values into `Money` values if `py-moneyed` is installed and the region's RCN parsing rules specifies a currency.
-  - Baltics: Parsing of weight.
+  - Estland: Parsing of weight.
   - Great Britain: Parsing of price, including validation of price check digit.
+  - Latvia: Parsing of weight.
+  - Lithuania: Parsing of weight.
   - Norway: Parsing of weight and price.
   - Sweden: Parsing of weight and price.
   - Encode RCN with the variable measure part zeroed out,